SERG-Delft/serg-delft.github.io/msctopics/nt-and-pc.md

 This project involves:

-- Explore how machine learning algorithms can be used to provide useful recommendations to developers.
+- Explore how we can provide developers with interesting recommendations, based on this data.

 - Ethnography studies at large industry partners to evaluate the practical effectiveness of such recommendations.